 - Expert guidance.
 GRE tutors are often individuals who have already had great success on the exam.

 - The study plan is tailored to the student’s needs.
 The GRE tutor can help the student to prioritize his or her weaker subjects on the GRE.

 Students who need a guided review, personal words of encouragement, expert guidance, a personalized study plan, and more accountability while prepping for the test may need a GRE tutor.

-Yes, some tutoring services are worth it and some are not.
+Yes, some tutoring services are worth it, and some are not.
 It provides an increased GRE score and gives test-takers more confidence in facing the actual GRE examination day.
-Hence, students should check their tutor’s reputation with former students to ensure their service is good.
+Hence, students should check their tutor’s reputation with former students to ensure good service.